I will remember that my life is a story God is writing for others to see Him.

-Do you remember my StoryHearts ebook?
 If you’ve been a part a follower of More to Be since the beginning, you might remember one of my first resources, StoryHearts: Embracing the Handwriting of God.
-It was a downloadable devotional inviting you to consider the story God might be writing through your life, as I shared one in which God was writing through mine.
+It was a downloadable devotional inviting you to consider the story God might be writing through your life, as I shared the story God was writing through mine.
 Sounds like a neat resource, right?
 So why isn’t it available?

 Sometimes, it feels as though the story God is writing on our hearts has come to an end, but really, it’s just a pause marked by a divinely placed comma.

 That pause may feel so long that you actually think it’s the end of the story.

 But it is not.
 Because.
 God.
 Is.
 Not.
 Yet.
 Done.

 Sometimes it’s hard to recognize how God is working His purposes in and through our stories.
 Sometimes we see a side of His work and presume that He must have written the last sentence.
 For example, when I wrote StoryHearts, I thought God was done with the story.
 At that time, only a few months had passed since reconciling with my dad after four years of silence following a terrible falling out.
 After the process of forgiveness God walked me through, I thought I was healed and the story was finished, but God needed to do more work in my story heart.
 I thought the restoration of our relationship was the end of the story, but it turned out it was only the beginning.
 I could write a book about what God has accomplished since the moment we reunited — but I know that it’s not yet time.
 God is not yet done.
 And I don’t want to try to get ahead of Him this time, even though I like to jump to the last chapter before starting the first.
 Is this your struggle too?